Mizux/cmake-cpp/ci/README.md

 # Custom CMake install
-To control the version of CMake, instead of using the version provided by the distro packafe manager, you can rebuild it (slower) using the following snippet:
+To control the version of CMake, instead of using the version provided by the distro package manager, you can rebuild it (slower) using the following snippet:
 ```Dockerfile
 # Install CMake 3.16.4
 RUN wget "https://cmake.org/files/v3.16/cmake-3.16.4.tar.gz" \